RhornRobinson/FadeCandy_RhornM00714995/README.md

 2. The LED simulator which is needed to observe the animations.
 The simulator provided has 360 LEDs arranged in a grid pattern of 6 rows with 60 LEDs each.
  The simulator together with the opc file can be found in folder labelled “Files needed For FadeCandy”

-3. Code The code can be copied from GitHub file labelled “Rhorn’s Automotive Showroom”
+3. Code The code can be copied from GitHub file labelled “Rhorn’s Automotive Showroom.py”